webpack/webpack.js.org/content/guides/getting-started.md

 ## Conclusion

-Now that you have a basic build together, you should dig into the [basic concepts](/concepts) and [configuration](/configuration) to better understand webpack's design.
-The [API](/api) section digs into the various interfaces webpack offers.
-Or, if you'd prefer to learn by example, select the next guide from the list and continue building out this little demo we've been working on which should now look similar to this:
+Now that you have a basic build together you should move on to the next guide [`Asset Management`](/guides/asset-management) to learn about how to manage assets like images and font with webpack.
+By now, your project should look like this:

 __project__